NickStrauch13/ooga_team08/doc/DESIGN.md

   * Assume that no more than 2 portals are introduced
   * Assume that no more than 1 UserCreature is placed in the initial board
   * Assume that all numbers in the array are mapped to preexisting gameObjects using the gameObject Map
+  * Assume when users construct a game, basic game elements (walls, ghosts, and pacmans) still exist

 ## Significant differences from Original Plan
   * The original plan had the backend checking for not only the moving objects' cellular location, but also the moving objects' pixel location.
 We later changed from this because we realized that the backend does not need to know where